-For those investments without readily determinable fair value, the Group measures them at fair value when observable price changes are identified or impairment charge were recognized.
+For those equity investments without readily determinable fair value, the Group measures them at fair value when observable price changes are identified or impairment charges are recognized.
 The fair values of the Group's privately held investments as disclosed are determined based on the discounted cash flow model using the discount curve of market interest rates or based on the similar transaction price in the market directly.
 The Group classifies the valuation techniques on those investments that use similar identifiable transaction prices as Level 2 of fair value measurements.

 The Group measures equity method investments at fair value on a non-recurring basis only if an impairment charge is recognized.
-For the three months ended March 31, 2018 and 2019, certain privately held investments were measured using significant unobservable inputs (Level 3) and written down from their respective carrying values to fair values, considering the investees' financial performance, assumptions about future growth, and future financing plan, with impairment charges incurred and recorded in earnings for the periods.
-The impairment charges related to these investments were \$0.2 million and \$0.8 million for the three months ended March 31, 2018 and 2019, respectively.
+Certain privately held investments were measured using significant unobservable inputs (Level 3) and written down from their respective carrying values to fair values, considering the investees' financial performance, assumptions about future growth, and future financing plan, with impairment charges incurred and recorded in earnings for the period then ended.
+The Group recognized impairment charges of \$0.8 million and nil for those equity investments without readily determinable fair values for the three months ended March 31, 2019 and 2020, respectively.

-The Group's non-financial assets, such as intangible assets, goodwill and fixed assets, are measured at fair value only if they were determined to be impaired.
+The Group's non-financial assets, such as intangible assets, goodwill, fixed assets and operating lease assets, are measured at fair value only if they were determined to be impaired.
 In accordance with the Group's policy to perform an impairment assessment of its goodwill on an annual basis as of the balance sheet date or when facts and circumstances warrant a review, the Group performed an impairment assessment on its goodwill by reporting unit annually.

-The carrying amount of cash and cash equivalents, short-term investments, accounts receivable due from third parties, accounts receivable due from Alibaba, accounts receivable due from other related parties, amount due from SINA, accounts payable, accrued and other liabilities, operating lease liability, short-term approximates fair value because of their short-term nature.
+The carrying amount of cash and cash equivalents, short-term investments, accounts receivable due from third parties, accounts receivable due from Alibaba, accounts receivable due from other related parties, amount due from SINA, accounts payable, accrued and other liabilities approximates fair value because of their short-term nature.

-14. Convertible Debt
+14. Convertible Debt and Unsecured Senior Notes